 May 17, 2017

 Throughout the semester, my Saturday mornings were welcomed by the smell of arugula and sunshine.
-Early mornings welcomed by the smell of arugula and sunshine, that’s what my Saturday’s have consisted of this semester!
 At Liberty University, we get to pick a place to volunteer each semester for our Christian Service, also known as CSER.
 I have been volunteering at a community farm called Lynchburg Grows, learning more about the importance of incorporating servanthood into daily living.
-At the farm, I was surrounded by such hard working individuals and as I spent time working in the greenhouses I learned more about the importance of taking care of God’s creation.
+At the farm, I was surrounded by such hard-working individuals and as I spent time working in the greenhouses I learned more about the importance of taking care of God’s creation.

 With a mission to provide access to healthy food for Lynchburg residents while providing jobs to individuals with disabilities, this farm is truly at work for the greater good.
 Playing a part in an organization that combats hunger within the community was so humbling and made the day’s work so fulfilling.
 Every week my fiancé and I went to the garden and there was always something new to learn, whether it was planting seeds, picking vegetables, or washing spring mix lettuce.
 These tasks were tiring, but when I reminded myself that the work I was doing provided food for people who are in the local community it spurred a passion to continue.